Skip to main content

 Proactive checks catch low disk space or failing services before they become outages; installers are distributed in a controlled way so only enrolled machines participate.

-• Managed installer distribution, remote assistance channels, diagnostic uploads, and device information for enrolled endpoints.
+• Controlled installation, remote assistance, diagnostic uploads, and device details for enrolled computers.

 • Heartbeat-style status from client agents, managed from the technician console.